OWRC/interpolants/modelling/waterbudget/data.md

 ### Sub-daily from daily Snowmelt
 Archived 24-hour snowmelt accumulation is recovered from the [Snow Data Assimilation System (SNODAS) data product](https://nsidc.org/data/g02158), a (near-)real-time service that returns gridded data at a ~30 m resolution.
 The [NSIDC](https://nsidc.org/) also maintains continuous estimates covering our jurisdiction since September, 2010.
 As of 2021, 6-hourly SNODAS fields are scraped regularily.
-[Prior to September 2010, snowmelt estimation computed using a Cold-Content Function (CCF) model.](/interpolants/modelling/waterbudget/snowmeltCCF.html)
+[Prior to September 2010, snowmelt estimation computed using a Cold-Content Function (CCF) model](/interpolants/modelling/waterbudget/snowmeltCCF.html).

-Snowmelt data is acquired at a daily timestep that represents the "*total of 24 per hour melt rates, 06:00 UTC-06:00 UTC ... integrated for the previous 24 hours, giving daily totals*" (NOHRSC, 2004), is disaggregated to a 6-hourly time step based on the following rules:
+Snowmelt data that are acquired/modelled at a daily timestep represents the "*total of 24 per hour melt rates, 06:00 UTC-06:00 UTC ... integrated for the previous 24 hours, giving daily totals*" (NOHRSC, 2004), is disaggregated to a 6-hourly time step based on the following rules:

 1. If any timesteps have temperatures greater than 10°C, snowmelt is equally divided amongst them;
 1. The first time step having 6-hour rainfall $\geq$ 5mm, all melt is assumed to occur during this event;
 1. If any timesteps within 06:00 - 06:00 UTC has rainfall greater than 1 mm, snowmelt is proportioned according to (and added with) rainfall;
 1. If any timesteps have temperatures greater than 0°C, snowmelt is equally divided amongst them; otherwise
 1. Snowmelt is equally divided among the 2 daytime time steps (12:00-00:00 UTC---07:00-19:00 EST).